markNZed/TaskFlow/nodes/README.md

 ### Hub Coprocessor

 A Processor may register as a Hub Coprocessor in which case it follows a different protocol.
-A Hub Coprocessor reveives each task sent to the hub and can operate on that task before returning it to the hub.
-When a Processor sends a task update to the Hub, like all other Processors assocaited with the task, it also receives the update from the hub.
+A Hub Coprocessor reveives each task sent to the Hub and can operate on that task before returning it to the Hub.
+When a Processor sends a task update to the Hub, like all other Processors assocaited with the task, it also receives the update from the Hub.
 The Hub Coprocessor can intercept a task update modify the task.
-The Hub Coprocessor sees all tasks that go through the hub while a Processor will only see tasks that are associated with the environment it provides.
+The Hub Coprocessor sees all tasks that go through the Hub while a Processor will only see tasks that are associated with the environment it provides.

 ### Future